 More about mindful pronunciation in your English yoga classes!

 Are you interested in finding out more about mindful pronunciation in your English yoga classes?
-In our 10 tips for multilingual yoga teachers: video series, we speak more about mindful pronunciation, language use and complex grammar.
+In our 10 tips for multilingual yoga teachers: video series, I speak more about mindful pronunciation, language use and complex grammar.
 Register here.

 Continuing Education Membership

 In the meantime, check out our Continuing Education Membership for multilingual yoga teachers.
 This membership offers professional and personal development for yoga teachers that want to start teaching worldwide; online or abroad.
 The membership includes yoga practices, conversation classes and live training for obtain continuing education hours.
 Have a look at all that’s included here.